TorchedSammy/torchedsammy.github.io/content/blog/advancing-aster-and-creating-a-script-language.md

 ```

 # The Scripting Language
-The exiting part!
+> The exiting part!

 At the current point, the Aster shell works good enough; we have commands
 defined in a basic way and they run.
-But to add a little spice to it.
+But to add a little spice to it
+and make it better, we can design a scripting language for our shell.

 An advantage is that a user will be able to define certain filters
 so that if they want an image to appear a specific way all the time.
 A simple example of that is a single command to turn an image monochrome